utplanets/phy224_public/_episodes/12-for-loops.md

 > ~~~
 > {: .language-python}
 > > ## Solution
-> > This list has 4 elements and the index to access the last element in the list is `3`.
 > > ~~~
 > > seasons = ['Spring', 'Summer', 'Fall', 'Winter']
 > > print('My favorite season is ', seasons[3])